IIIF/api/source/api/extension/navplace/index.md

 ### 2.2 `navPlace` Property

 The `navPlace` property identifies a single or multiple geographic areas pertinent to a resource using a GeoJSON Feature Collection containing one or more Features.
 A Feature represents a shape by using the geographic coordinates supplied in the `geometry` property.
-The shape does not imply any level of accuracy, temporality or state of existence.
+The shape does not imply any level of accuracy, temporality, or state of existence.

 The `navPlace` property can be used with the [IIIF Presentation 3 API Defined Types](https://iiif.io/api/presentation/3.0/#21-defined-types)